HristoAtanasov87/internship/readme.md

 The following are requirements to be able to explore the application

 - Personally I used XAMPP stack for the server and MySQL.
-- To be able to view the project download the repo and place the folder named internship in folder 'htdocs' in XAMPP installation folder.
+- To be able to view the project download the repo and place the folder internship-master in 'htdocs' in XAMPP installation folder.
-- Then follow this Url http://localhost/internship/index.php
+- Then follow this Url http://localhost/internship-master/index.php

 The following are the capabilities of the application.